 Here are some of my favorite smooth jazz tracks.

-Some tracks available on these and other services
+Now available on these and other services.

 Taking a cruise requires, in my mind, paying attention to the three P’s and I’m not talking about the three little pigs LOL.
 In this case Price, Ports and Planning.

 Start searching for the best price early on all the cruise lines and once you pick one, always check back with them for better pricing as the trip gets closer.
 A room upgrade from a room with no balcony, aka veranda, to a room with a view may come up and be more affordable.
 Be careful though, for this trip we booked it through a travel agency (to be left unnamed) and this limited us on what type of upgrades we could move too once the date got closer.
 We did get a veranda, a room with a balcony.
 I think we knew to do this because of one of our day cruises where we only had a small port window.
 There is something so cool about ordering room service and sitting on the balcony having breakfast, lunch, dinner or just sitting outside looking out over the open sea.